527.8 Jon M. Huntsman Hall

-Bowen Lou is a fourth-year doctoral candidate in the Operations, Information and Decisions department of the Wharton School, with specialization in Information Systems.
+Bowen Lou is a rising fifth-year doctoral candidate in Operations, Information & Decisions Department of Wharton School, University of Pennsylvania, with a specific focus on information strategy and economics.

-Prior to joining Wharton, Bowen worked as a research programmer at Knowledge Lab in Computation Institute and a research assistant at Booth School of Business for most of his time in Chicago.
+Prior to joining Wharton, Bowen was a research programmer at Knowledge Lab in Computation Institute and a research assistant at Booth School of Business for most of his time in Chicago.
 He also has worked in technology and banking corporations including Intel and China Guangfa Bank.
 Bowen received BEng in Information Security from Shanghai Jiao Tong University, and MS in Computer Science from University of Chicago.